staxrip/staxrip/docs/generated/commands.rst

     * - icon <msgicon>
       -  None, Error, Question, Warning, Info

-.. option:: -ShowMkvInfo
+.. option:: ShowMkvInfo

     Shows a Open File dialog to open a file to be shown by the console tool mkvinfo.

-.. option:: -ShowMuxerProfilesDialog
+.. option:: ShowMuxerProfilesDialog

     Dialog to manage Muxer profiles.

-.. option:: -ShowOpenSourceDialog
+.. option:: ShowOpenSourceDialog

     Dialog to open source files.

-.. option:: -ShowOptionsDialog
+.. option:: ShowOptionsDialog

     Dialog to configure project options.

-.. option:: -ShowPreview
+.. option:: ShowPreview

     Dialog to preview or cut the video.

-.. option:: -ShowScriptInfo
+.. option:: ShowScriptInfo

     Shows script info using various console tools.

-.. option:: -ShowSettingsDialog
+.. option:: ShowSettingsDialog

     Shows the settings dialog.

-.. option:: -ShowSizeMenuEditor
+.. option:: ShowSizeMenuEditor

     Menu editor for the size menu.

-.. option:: -ShowVideoComparison
+.. option:: ShowVideoComparison

     Shows a dialog to compare different videos.

-.. option:: -Shutdown
+.. option:: Shutdown

     Shut down PC.

-.. option:: -Standby
+.. option:: Standby

     Standby PC.

-.. option:: -StartAutoCrop
+.. option:: StartAutoCrop

     Crops borders automatically.

-.. option:: -StartCompCheck
+.. option:: StartCompCheck

     Starts the compressibility check.

-.. option:: -StartEncoding
+.. option:: StartEncoding

     Creates a job and runs the job list.

-.. option:: -StartJobs
+.. option:: StartJobs

     Runs all active jobs of the job list.

-.. option:: -StartSmartCrop
+.. option:: StartSmartCrop

     Crops borders automatically until the proper aspect ratio is found.

-.. option:: -StartTool:name
+.. option:: StartTool

     Starts a tool by name as shown in the app manage dialog.